Grow Microgreens at Home in 7 days!

 Aluminum packs from the last party came handy.
 With no vegetable seeds at home, I decided to begin with what I could find in the kitchen.
 Flax seeds, chia seeds, mustard seeds and fenugreek seeds.

 What came to the breakfast table this morning were these gorgeous, delicate immature greens that we had with our bowl of sprouts.
 A good way to begin the day.
 I could thus not stop from sharing it here.
-Growing the ‘Vegetable Confetti’ by your windowsill or on the balcony would be a fantastic way to begin winters.
+Growing the ‘Vegetable Confetti’ on your windowsill or on the balcony would be a fantastic way to begin winters.

 Microgreens: The homegrown superfood!